 Read: Botnet Removal Tools.

-A Botnet is designed with the specific intent of carrying out large-scale click fraud and Bitcoin mining.
+A Botnet is designed with the specific intention of carrying out large-scale click fraud and Bitcoin mining.
 A Botnet Tracker is a tool that can be used to analyze its malicious architecture and activity in real-time.

 Tracking botnets is not easy since the power of a botnet is a measure of the size or number of machines infected.
 Therefore, tracking botnets involve a multi-step strategy.

 Different botnet detection tools and techniques are deployed in the process.
 For instance, websites dedicated to tracking some of the infamous botnets such as Zeus Tracker track the Zeus botnet’s Command & Control servers (hosts) around the world to provide users a domain- and IP-blocklist.
-The statistics help reveal some useful information about the crimeware.
+The statistics help reveal some useful information about crimeware.

-The main focus lays on providing system administrators an option to block well-known hosts and to avoid and detect infections in their networks.
+The main focus lays in providing system administrators an option to block well-known hosts and to avoid and detect infections in their networks.
 For this purpose, the Botnet tracker from TrendMicro offers several blocklists.
 These blocklists are offered in various formats and for different purposes

 Additionally, the tool from TrendMicro can help CERTs, ISPs and LEAs (law enforcement) to track malicious hosts in their network/country hosts that are online and running botnet code.
 Although the real power of a botnet is difficult to determine, implementation of these strategies in combination can help in identifying the threat in the first instance and avert losses.